rzshrote/pybrops/docs/_sources/standard_usage/examples/breeding_program_simulation/constrained_single_trait_phenotypic_selection.rst.txt

 Loading Genome Data from a VCF File
 -----------------------------------

 Next, we load phased genetic markers from a VCF file.
 In this example, we are using a subset of genetic markers from the Wisconsin Maize Diversity Panel, which is composed of 942 individuals.
 2000 SNPs with a minor allele frequency greater than 0.2 have been randomly selected to keep the dataset small.
+From the original 942 individuals and 2000 SNPs, we randomly select 40 founders and 1000 SNPs to create a founding synthetic population.

 .. code-block:: python

     # read phased genetic markers from a vcf file
+    fndr_pgmat = DensePhasedGenotypeMatrix.from_vcf("widiv_2000SNPs.vcf.gz", auto_group_vrnt=False)

+    # randomly select ``nfndr`` from which to create a founding population
+    ix = numpy.random.choice(fndr_pgmat.ntaxa, nfndr, replace = False)
+    fndr_pgmat = fndr_pgmat.select_taxa(ix)

+    # randomly select ``nqtl`` markers from founders
+    ix = numpy.random.choice(fndr_pgmat.nvrnt, nqtl, replace = False)
-    panel_pgmat = DensePhasedGenotypeMatrix.from_vcf(
+    fndr_pgmat = fndr_pgmat.select_vrnt(ix)

-        "widiv_2000SNPs.vcf.gz", # file name to load
-        auto_group_vrnt = True,  # automatically sort and group variants
+    # sort and group variants
-    )
+    fndr_pgmat.group_vrnt()

 After loading the genetic markers, we interpolate the genetic map positions and the sequential marker crossover probabilities using the ``interp_xoprob`` method.
 We interpolate using the genetic map and genetic map function we have just created.

 .. code-block:: python

     # interpolate genetic map positions
-    panel_pgmat.interp_xoprob(gmap, gmapfn)
+    fndr_pgmat.interp_xoprob(gmap, gmapfn)

 Constructing a Single-Trait Genomic Model
 -----------------------------------------